SeoyoungOh/remarkable-pickle/src/pages/study/index.md

 ---
 title: Study
-subtitle: This is an optional subtitle for the portfolio page.
+subtitle: This is an optional subtitle for the study page.
 layout_style: mosaic
 seo:
   title: Study